PPRPMU/PMU-playbook/Resources/Data_Entry_-_Monthly_Attendance_Report.md

 ## Monthly Attendance Reports

-1. Open the Monthly Attendance Reports (MAR) PDF file from the Backlog.
+1. Move the Monthly Attendance Reports (MAR) PDF file from the "Backlog" to the "In Progress" folder, then open it.
 (Files should be named on the date of intake using the format: yyyyMMdd.)
 2. Open PPRstat from your Desktop.
 3. Select Username from the drop-down menu.
 Click the first button next to the drop down menu to begin.

 [![](https://raw.githubusercontent.com/PPRPMU/PMU-playbook/master/Images/Data_Entry_-_Application_and_Permit/pprstat_login.jpg)]()

 4. Once you have reached the screen above you will have to select a type of entry.
 Select "Input Attendance"

 [![](https://raw.githubusercontent.com/PPRPMU/PMU-playbook/master/Images/Data_Entry_-_Monthly_Attendance_Report/pprstat_input_attendance.JPG)]()